Home

 I'm being treated unfairly...what can I do?

-2. If you are in a union, consult with the union about filing a grievance.
-If you believe your union is not treating you fairly, contact the Boston office of the
+2. If you are in a union, talk with your union rep about filing a grievance.

 3.

-If you think your employer owes you money or is paying you unfairly, contact the Massachusetts Attorney General's office.
+If your employer owes you money or is paying you late, contact the Massachusetts Attorney General's office: 617-727-3465.